bihanviranga/blisp/README.md

 # blisp

 `blisp` is a Lisp variant.
-Currently under active development.
+It is a work in progress.

 ## Installation